 - Textbooks up to the value of £80 once the Learning Centre long term text book loan scheme has closed

-- Travel fares for full time learners but will be limited to the cost of TFL 18+ Student oyster photocard discounts and subject to attendance criteria
+- Travel fares for full time students but will be limited to the cost of TFL 18+ Student oyster photocard discounts and subject to attendance criteria

-- Childcare costs for learners aged 20+ - eligibility conditions apply
+- Childcare costs for students aged 20+ - eligibility conditions apply

 If you think you qualify please enquire in Learner Services.